Aetosauroides

 Aetosauroides (meaning "Aetosaurus-like") is an extinct genus of aetosaur from the Late Triassic of South America.
 It is one of four aetosaurs known from South America, the others being Neoaetosauroides, Chilenosuchus and Aetobarbakinoides.
-Three species have been named: the type species A. scagliai, A. subsulcatus and A. inhamandensis.
+Three species have been named: the type species A. scagliai, A. subsulcatus, and A. inhamandensis.
 Fossils have been found in the Cancha de Bochas Member of the Ischigualasto Formation in the Ischigualasto-Villa Unión Basin in northwestern Argentina and the Santa Maria Formation in the Paraná Basin in southeastern Brazil.
 The strata date to the late Carnian and early Norian stages, making Aetosauroides one of the oldest aetosaurs.

 Description

 Most individuals of Aetosauroides measured around 1.3 m in length, with one large individual reaching 2.4 m (with histology suggesting an age of 23 years).
 Sexual maturity was probably reached at 1 m in length, although these individuals were not yet fully grown.
 Sexual dimorphism has been suggested for Aetosauroides, with males reaching the 2 m size range.
+The premaxilla's shovel-shaped tip in A. scagliai lacked the same prominence as the lateral expansion found in desmatosuchines.

 Aetosauroides was proposed to be synonymous with the genus Stagonolepis in 1996 and 2002.
 Smaller specimens of both species were placed with Stagonolepis robertsoni, and larger specimens were considered to be S. wellesi.
 This synonymy is not accepted, with several studies identifying unique features that distinguish Aetosauroides from Stagonolepis.
 Among these are maxillae that do not touch the nostrils, oval-shaped holes on the centra of the vertebrae, and a convex margin of the lower jaw.
 In a 2011 study, A. subsulcatus and A. inhamandensis were proposed to be synonymous with A. scagliai.
 Additionally, a contemporary aetosaur named from a juvenile specimen in 2014, Polesinesuchus aurelioi, was found to be similar in its vertebrae and the basioccipital of its braincase to juvenile specimens of Aetosauroides in two 2021 studies, and it was proposed as a junior synonym of the latter.